filipondios/chip8asm/README.md

 ## Features

 This interpreter is based on well-documented references, such as [Cowgod's Chip-8 Technical Reference] and [Mastering CHIP-8].
-In addition to faithfully reproducing the CHIP-8 instruction set, several enhancements have been made to improve performance:
+For testing, several [test files] have been created for the basic functionality of the iterpreter and the opcodes.
+In addition, we have run and passed all the tests of the [chip8-test-suite], which do a more exhaustive testing of the opcodes.

-- **Program termination**: If the stack pointer is at 0 (bottom of the stack) and a return operation is executed, the program terminates.
+Also, a few enhancements have been made to provide a better experience:

-- **Timing**: Raylib has been configured to aim for 60 cycles of the main loop per second.
-This ensures that timers update at their correct frequency (60Hz), though more instructions per second are executed compared to an original CHIP-8 machine, offering a smoother experience.
+- **Timing**: Raylib has been configured to aim for 200 FPS, which means that 200 instructions are executed per second, but also managing to update timers update at their correct frequency (60Hz).
+This is done with the intention of providing a smoother user experience.

 - **Sound**: This interpreter has sound support for programs that use the delay timer to play the CHIP-8 *beep* sound.
 This sound has been generated thanks to